 Lastly, Avoid This Common Job Description Mistake

 Job description mistakes aren’t limited to what’s not included.
 Sometimes the description contains too much information.
 These everything-and-the-kitchen-sink job descriptions are a bear to create and a total turn off to most qualified candidates.
-If the candidate is experienced, they probably know the job requirements as well as (or even better) than the hiring manager.
-Job descriptions that go on and on are a tip off to the expert that the job environment may be rigid and the supervisor prone to micromanaging.
-In addition to everything else, the job description is a marketing tool for the company since it is now common practice to include job descriptions in job postings.
+If the candidate is experienced, they probably know the job requirements and (or even better) than the hiring manager.
+Job descriptions that go on and on are a tip-off to the expert that the job environment may be rigid and the supervisor prone to micromanaging.
+In addition to everything else, a job description is a marketing tool for the company since it is now common practice to include job descriptions in job postings.
 Does it lure good candidates in or act as a deterrent?

 It’s easy to ignore the importance of the job description, believing it can always be written “one day.”
-Meanwhile, work needs to get done and a body needs to get in the chair…now!
+Meanwhile, work needs to get done, and a body needs to get in the chair…now!
 That’s great if someone is meeting or exceeding expectations.
-It’s not so great when someone isn’t, and then it becomes obvious those expectations weren’t clearly communicated to begin with.
+It’s not so great when someone isn’t, and then it becomes obvious those expectations weren’t clearly communicated, to begin with.
 Don’t make that mistake.
-For the best chances of hiring the right person for the job, and save yourself some frustration, make the time to craft a carefully worded job description from the get-go.
+For the best chances of hiring the right person for the job, and save yourself some frustration, take the time to craft a carefully worded job description from the get-go.